Broshward/meson_g12a_mali_bifrost/README.md

 Mali Bifrost support for Amlogic Meson G12A Family
 ==================================================

+***Big Big Fat Warning: I make update this for 5.16 kernel version, but I not see increasing video performance with mali_kbase module on my Khadas VIM3 device :(

 **Big Fat Warning: This is still in development**

 The Following SoCs are using the Mali-G31 IP :